Kalastr-SAS/LimusV2-fastify-bullmq/README.md

 - Set `API_KEY_SCHEDULER` in your environment.
 - Requests missing or with a wrong key receive `401 Unauthorized`.

-Note: The Bull Board UI (served at `/`) is not protected by this key by default.
+Note: The Bull Board UI (served at `/`) is protected by HTTP Basic Auth.

 ## Environment variables